stumpdk/art_meets_emoji/README.md

 # SMK Chatbot
-Hack4DK project to display images via smk-api, NPL? and Node.js
+Hack4DK project to display paintings and other works of art.

+Based on open data from SMK, the Danish National Gallery.

+The original data (in CSV format) can no longer be found here: http://demoapi.smk.dk/SMK.csv

-##Docker up
+## Docker up
 run docker-compose up

-##Database init
+## Database init
 Put your .sql files in /db_init to fill in data in MySQL at startup time

-##startup
+## Startup
 Run `docker-compose up`

 Run `node server.js`